gazebosim/gazebo-classic/INSTALL_WIN32.md

 # Installation on Windows

 This documentation describes how to set up a workspace for trying to compile Gazebo on Windows.
-It doesn't actually work yet.
+It does not actually work yet.

 ## Supported compilers